 Advertisement

-What you need to know about overactive bladder (OAB)
+What to know about overactive bladder (OAB)

 OAB symptoms are defined by four main characteristics: